aquatir/blog-manage-and-reload-spring-properties/embedded-config-server/README.md

 Congrats!

 <h2> Things to notice </h2>
 Examples uses spring boot 1.5.6.
 It WILL NOT work with spring-boot 2.0.0+ out of the box.
-This is due to property  <i>management.security.enabled=false</i> being removed and also most <i> actuator </i> endpoint being moved from "/" of your app to "/actuator".
+This is due to property  <i>management.security.enabled=false</i> being removed, most <i> actuator </i> endpoint being moved from "/" of your app to "/actuator" and /refresh endoint being disabled by default

 Please, don't use <i>management.security.enabled=false</i> in you production environment UNLESS you know what you are doing (e.g. blocking illegal access on http-server layer)